 Norway is a member of the Schengen Agreement area and as such, there are no visa requirements for citizens of that area.
-Visitors from the UK, US, Canada and Australia do not currently require a visitor's visa and they will probably not be introduced until November 2023.
-But do check when booking your airline tickets.
+Visitors from the UK, US, Canada and Australia do not currently require a visitor's visa but this is under review and you should check before booking.
 A passport valid for at least six months beyond the length of the stay is required for non-Norwegian visitors and the passport you present must not have been issued more than 10 years before the date of your return.
 You should also check your insurance in respect of COVID claims.